Prince of Wales Stadium

 The Prince of Wales Stadium is a multi-sport stadium in Cheltenham, Gloucestershire, England, with a running track and athletics facilities.
 Since 2014, the stadium has been owned and managed by The Cheltenham Trust.

-The stadium is home to Smiths Rugby Club who use the ground for training and home games.
+The stadium is home to Smiths Rugby Club which uses the ground for training and home games.
 It is also home to Cheltenham & County Harriers.

 The Cheltenham Rugby Festival rugby league nines event has also been held there.

 History

 The Prince of Wales Stadium was opened in 1981.
 A cricket match between Australia and Gloucestershire was played as part of its opening.

 In September 1981, Cheltenham Tigers Rugby Football Club moved to the stadium.
 They played a match against Harlequins to celebrate the occasion.

 The track was reopened on 2 October 1999 after the track surface had been resurfaced with Polytan PUR at a cost of £185,000.
 In 2014, the stadium became part of The Cheltenham Trust, a charity which manages several properties which were formerly run by Cheltenham Borough Council.